Orokonui Ecosanctuary Support

-Hope and Sons will make an annual contribution to the Ecosanctuary.
-This contribution will be acknowledged at the Ecosanctuary with the placement of a bench seat inset with a plaque in memory of all those families we have cared for each year.
-The Ecosanctuary will record where each seat is placed, and if visiting you will be able to locate the seat, reflect, remember and appreciate the unique experience of the Ecosanctuary.
+Hope and Sons makes an annual contribution to the Ecosanctuary.
+This contribution is acknowledged at the Ecosanctuary with the placement of a bench seat inset with a plaque in memory of all those families we have cared for each year.
+The Ecosanctuary records where each seat is placed, and if visiting you are able to locate the seat, reflect, remember, and appreciate the unique experience of the Ecosanctuary.

 We encourage families to visit and appreciate the Ecosanctuary and what it is doing to restore and protect our local coastal forest, flora and fauna.

 Click here for a map of the Hope and Sons Memorial Seats.